45hv1n/Rag_Telegram_Chatbot/README.md

 ##### Set Up Environment Variables:

 Create a .env file in the project root and add the following keys:
-PINECONE_API_KEY=your_pinecone_api_key
+- PINECONE_API_KEY=your_pinecone_api_key
-HUGGINGFACE_TOKEN=your_huggingface_token
+- HUGGINGFACE_TOKEN=your_huggingface_token
-TELEGRAM_TOKEN=your_telegram_bot_token
+- TELEGRAM_TOKEN=your_telegram_bot_token

 Replace your_pinecone_api_key, your_huggingface_token, and your_telegram_bot_token with your actual credentials.

-Process Data and Create Vector DB:Run the data_processing.py script to generate embeddings from the book data and store them in Pinecone: python data_processing.py
+- Process Data and Create Vector DB: Run the data_processing.py script to generate embeddings from the book data and store them in Pinecone: python data_processing.py

 This script processes the books, creates embeddings, and uploads them to the Pinecone vector database.

-Run the Chatbot:Start the Telegram bot and the RAG pipeline by running: python app.py
+- Run the Chatbot: Start the Telegram bot and the RAG pipeline by running: python app.py

 This script initializes the QA chain (using LangChain and Mistral) and starts polling the Telegram bot for user queries.